Human multitasking: The brain's role

 When studying the costs of multitasking there are typically two designs for or types of multitasking that are examined, task switching and dual tasking.
-Task switching involves shifting one’s attention from one thing to another.
+Task switching involves shifting one's attention from one thing to another.
 Dual tasking, on the other hand, is when attention is divided among multiple things at once.
 Studies have been done to specifically examine the brain when one is engaged in either type of multitasking.
 Through the use of MRI brain scans, researchers have found that frontoparietal regions are activated which would include the inferior frontal junction and the posterior parietal cortex.
 They also found that while each type of tasking uses different mechanisms there are also some underlying mechanisms and resources that they share.

 Sex differences

-There is little data available to support claims of a real sex difference.
+Although some cultures believe that women are better at multitasking than men, there is little data available to support claims of a real sex difference.
 Most studies that do show any sex differences tend to find that the differences are small and inconsistent.